 2. My strengths – The Hanged Man: I can help you be more perceptive to the goodness and sweetness in life.
 Isn’t that the new perspective you always wanted?
 I know I have haunted you in the past in the shape of your Shadow Card but this is the beginning of a new paradigm, full of sunshine, birds and strawberries.
 Look, you dropped your strawberry!
 Let me reach to pick it up for you!

 3. My limitations – Knight of Wands: OK, I’ll admit it – I do have a tendency to get a bit too caught up in fun, frolics and pleasure-seeking.
-But you, my friend, have a tendency to be too hard on yourself, so maybe this isn’t such a bad thing in terms of getting the balance right for you?
+But you, my friend, have a tendency to be too hard on yourself, so maybe this isn’t such a bad thing in terms of getting the balance right for you.

 4. What I’m here to teach you – 8 of Wands: That you don’t have to rush towards a new tomorrow.
 It’s already here.
 All you have to do is keep your heart’s eyes open and see the magick all around you.
 Believe that things are changing for the better and they will.
 I’m snail mail for your soul – something you can hold to instantly feel better, something real and tangible yet numinous, mysterious and full of wisdom.
-I will share all that I know with you in a pace that suits your soul.
+I will share all that I know with you at a pace that suits your soul.

 5. How you can best work with me – 6 of Cups: See me as an old friend!